PS-O5/Basic_IoT/README.md

 # Basic scripts used mainly to configure or standalone algorithms tests for data processing.
-Basic scripts used mainly to configure Esp8266 & Arduino (Uno in my case).
+Basic scripts used mainly to configure or test devices.